[?] Subscribe To This Site

 Undeniably, the smoothest, cleanest arteries belonged to those with more omega-3 fat in their tissue and the most seriously clogged arteries belonged to those who had made the mistake of skimping on fatty fish.

-If you have had a heart attack your best insurance against future attacks is to go immediately on a high fish diet.
 In fact, eating fish boosts your odds of escaping subsequent heart attacks better than the traditional route of cutting down on foods high in saturated fats.

 How Does Fish Oil "Thin" the Blood?

-Thromboxane creates sticky platelets by stimulating them to swell up into little round balloons and then to grow spikes so that they can intelock with other platelets.
+When you eat fish oil, your platelets release much less of the substance called thromboxane that instructs platelets to stick together.
+Thromboxane creates sticky platelets by stimulating them to swell up into little round balloons and then to grow spikes so that they can interlock with other platelets.

 In this state they are called "activated" or "sticky", ready and able to clump together to form blood clots.